binbinbinv/ProtSol/README.md

 pip install iFeatureOmegaCLI rdkit
 ```

-and then activate conda environment of ProtSol:
+Then activate ProtSol's conda environment by issuing following command:

 ```shell
 conda activate ProtSol
 cd ProtSol/
 ```

-Please make sure you have downloaded all files according to the readme file inside the corresponding folders.:
+To run the program, you need to go to each of the following two folders and follow the instructions in the Readme there to download and save the required data:
 **best_model**
 **model**

-If you wanna run the predict.py and train.py on GPU, make sure your gpu has more than 24G of CUDA memory!
+**To run predict.py and train.py on the GPU, make sure that the GPU has more than 24G of CUDA memory!**

 ## 1. Predict your own sequences

-Put your protein data in fasta format in the **./Predict/NEED_TO_PREPARE/own_data.fasta** folder, and make sure your data is in the same format as the example given.
+Place your own protein sequence in fasta format in the folder of ./Predict/NEED_TO_PREPARE/own_data.fasta and make sure your data is in the same format as the example given.

-Please do not change the name of the file "own_data.fasta".
-If you have multiple sequences, please place them all in one file named "own_data.fasta" as per the provided example.
+Do not change the file name "own_data.fasta".
+If you have more than one sequence, put them all into one file named "own_data.fasta" as per the example provided.

-Then run the command below:
+Then run the following command:

 ```shell
 python predict.py
 ```

-You will get the output in ./Predict/Output.csv
+predict.py can run on CPU and the predictions will be in the file ./Predict/Output.csv

 ## 2. Retrain the model

-If you wanna retrain the model, please ensure that you have at least 24GB of available GPU memory.
-The training process lasts approximately 40 epochs, with each epoch taking at least 1 hour.
-In total, it will take around 2 days, depending on the computational power of your GPU.

-Then run the code below:
+If you want to retrain the model, run the following code:

 ```shell
 python train.py
 ```

+The training process runs 40 epochs and it takes about 1 hour per epoch with nvidia 4090 24G.